rponte/mybatis-migrations-anttasks/README.markdown

 Changing the environment
 -----------------------------------------------------------------
-It's possible to specify what environment to use for the migration, just use the `ENV` argument when running a task:
+The default environment is `development`, but it's possible to specify what environment to use for the migration, just use the `ENV` argument when running a task:

 		$ ant db:migrate:status -DENV=production